benjaminiserman/benjaminiserman/README.md

 I'm Ben, and I'm mostly just working on my super secret project Cuboid.
 I'm a huge fan of C# and am always happy to answer questions relating to it!
-Right now, I'm working on my Bachelor's degree in Computer Science at Dakota State University.
+Right now, I'm working on my Bachelor's and Master's degrees in Computer Science at Dakota State University.
+Last summer I worked as a Software Dev Engineer intern at Amazon, and received a return offer.

 I started programming when I was 7 years old after my mom dragged me to a summer camp.
 Aaaand now it's like my favorite thing, go figure.